sidhuking07/quick-attendance/README.md

 For testing, run the init.py file with the image being tested is sent as argument in the command line.

-Server Script will be uploaded soon, that will automate the whole process
+Server Script and other scripts will be uploaded soon, that will automate the whole process.